-23. Clause 22(2) provides for a discretionary ground on which registration may be set aside, being that the proceedings in the original Mainland court were contrary to a valid arbitration agreement or jurisdiction agreement entered into by the same parties on the same cause of action.19
+24. Clause 22(2) provides for a discretionary ground on which registration may be set aside, being that the proceedings in the original Mainland court were contrary to a valid arbitration agreement or jurisdiction agreement entered into by the same parties on the same cause of action.

-D5.
-Effect of Registration
+(6) Effect of Registration

-24. Clause 26 of the Bill provides that a registered judgment may be enforced in Hong Kong as if it were a judgment originally given by the CFI on the day of registration.
+25. Clause 26 provides that a registered judgment may be enforced in Hong Kong as if it were a judgment originally given by the CFI on the day of registration.

-25. Clause 27 of the Bill provides that an action to enforce a registered judgment may be taken only after (a) the expiry of the period within which an application to set aside the registration of the judgment may be made, or (b) when an application to set aside has been made, the application has been finally disposed of.
+26. Clause 27 provides that an action to enforce a registered judgment may be taken only after (a) the expiry of the period within which an application to set aside the registration of the judgment may be made, or (b) when an application to set aside has been made, the application has been finally disposed of.

-D6.
-Restrictions on Hong Kong Court Proceedings
+(7) Restrictions on Hong Kong Court Proceedings

-26. Under Clause 29, where a registration application is made in relation to a Mainland Judgment in a civil or commercial matter where proceedings are pending before a court in Hong Kong ("adjudicating court") in respect of the
+27. Under Clause 29, where a registration application is made in relation to a Mainland Judgment in a civil or commercial matter where proceedings are pending before a court in Hong Kong ("adjudicating court") in respect of the same cause of action between the same parties, the pending proceedings before the adjudicating court must be stayed.